Holiday Activities in Asheville NC

 Online reservations are not required for Candlelight Evenings, but they are strongly suggested, as admission is timed and spots quickly sell out.
 Candlelight visits continue through January 7.

 Asheville is known for its restaurants, breweries, and outdoor activities, but it’s also home to some seriously creative people.
 In addition to the bustling River Arts District and its many galleries, many of the city’s artists display and sell their wares at local holiday markets and events.
 A few of the biggest ones follow.

 Holiday Mingle & Jingle: Holiday Craft Market

 For the sixth year in a row, the Holiday Mingle & Jingle pop-up is taking over The Grey Eagle in the River Arts District.
 Expect handmade items, art, and plenty of food and drinks from the venue’s taqueria and bar.
 The show opens at 10 a.m. on December 23, and admission is free.

 A Dickens Christmas

 The annual event returns on December 2 and 3 in Historic Biltmore Village (within walking distance of The Residences at Biltmore!), complete with carolers, dancers, mimes, jugglers, and other outdoor performers that evoke the spirit of a Charles Dickens-era Christmas.
-The Village Green will be lit up with a 15-foot tree after dark, and the shops throughout the village will be open for finding the perfect presents.
-For a list of times and events, visit the website.
+A highlight this year will be the Cathedral Christmas Market, which will feature vendors on the All Souls Cathedral grounds from 3-7 p.m. on Friday, and 11 a.m. to 5 p.m. on Saturday.
+For a list of all times and events, visit the website.

 The Big Crafty